rehkad/CivicAI/README.md

 - **`data/`** \u2013 example datasets and loading scripts.

 ## Development
 Edit `api/app.py` to add endpoints or change logic.
 The server automatically reloads when you restart the command above.
 Front-end and data-related code live under `web/` and `data/` respectively.
+The chat endpoints now leverage asynchronous LLM calls when possible so responses stream back efficiently.

 The included web interface (`web/index.html`) sends messages to the FastAPI server.
 When the API is running, open `http://localhost:5000/` to use the chat